Sun Valley, Nevada

 Sun Valley is a census-designated place (CDP) in Washoe County, Nevada, United States.
-The population was 19,299 at the 2010 census.
-It is north of Reno and is part of the Reno–Sparks Metropolitan Statistical Area.
+The population was 21,178 at the 2020 census.
+It is north of Reno and is part of the Reno-Sparks metropolitan area.

 Geography

 The community is located within Sun Valley approximately three miles north of Reno on Nevada State Route 443.

 According to the United States Census Bureau, the CDP has a total area of 38.6 km2, all land.